piyush69/JCoffee/README.md

 # JCoffee
-Using Compiler Feedback to Make PartialCode Snippets Compilable
+Using Compiler Feedback to Make Partial Code Snippets Compilable